automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

 Stable Property Implementations
 ===============================
-Alot of engineers like to do fancy things with properties and they often thing that its ok to do whatever they want with properties and get as fancy as they want.
+Alot of engineers like to do fancy things with properties and they often think that its ok to do whatever they want with properties and get as fancy as they want.
 The proper use of property is to provide controlled access to the data members of a class.
 The developement tools that we utilize, such as Visual Studo Code, are written with this implied behavioral contract in mind on how properties should behave.

 The reality is that when we as developers break this implied contract on property behavior, we actually cause alot of problems for consumers of our code.
-Thats is because visual debuggers actually rely on this implied behavior in order to provide contextual information to the software engineer when they are running code in debug sessions.
+That is because visual debuggers actually rely on this implied behavior in order to provide contextual information to the software engineer when they are running code in debug sessions.
 Look at the example code below.